Mad Man Pondo

 Kevin Canady (born June 24, 1969) is an American professional wrestler better known by his ring name Mad Man Pondo.
 Best known for his hardcore wrestling style, Canady has wrestled for various wrestling promotions, including Independent Wrestling Association Mid-South, Combat Zone Wrestling, Big Japan Pro Wrestling, and Juggalo Championship Wrestling.
-He is also the owner of IWA East Coast, and was formerly employed by Juggalo Championship Wrestling.
-He was released from JCW in August after an incident involving himself and Mickie knuckles caused significant injury to a fellow opponent by way of negligence.
+He was also the owner of IWA East Coast, and is also employed by Juggalo Championship Wrestling.
+He was initially released from JCW in August after an incident involving himself and Mickie Knuckles caused significant injury to a fellow opponent by way of negligence, however, he has returned to JCW one month later.

 In his professional wrestling career, Canady is a five-time Heavyweight champion having won the IWA Mid-South Heavyweight Championship once, JCW Heavyweight Championship three times, the XCW Pro Wrestling Heavyweight Championship once, and MPW Heavyweight Championship once.
 In addition to these championships, he has won the CZW Iron Man Championship once, IWA Mid-South Hardcore Championship twice, IWA Mid-South Tag Team Championship once with Ian Rotten, and JCW Tag Team Championship twice with Necro Butcher.
 Canady is also the 2003 IWA Mid-South King of the Deathmatch Tournament winner and 2006 IWA Mid-South Double Death Tag Team Tournament winner with 2 Tuff Tony.

 Professional wrestling career

 Early career

-Canady began his professional wrestling career in 1989 at the age of 20.
+Canady began his professional wrestling career on June 24, 1989 on his 20th birthday.
 Initially performing as a traditional professional wrestler, Canady realized that he would not become a nationally recognized talent.
 He noticed that his friends were in awe while watching wrestling tapes of death matches, and soon adopted the same hardcore style himself.
 He created his ring name Mad Man Pondo as a play on Abdullah the Butcher's nickname the "Mad Man from Sudan" and the character Pondo Sinatra from The Party Animal.
 He and fellow wrestlers Corporal Robinson and 2 Tuff Tony began traveling throughout the country together early in their careers.
 Video distribution company Smart Mark Video helped the trio gain national exposure.